MantisVision/webUtils/docs/ryskurlryskstream.md

  - dataDecoded: triggers each time data is decoded.
 The data is passed to the callback as its first parameter
  - decodingPaused: decoding of the data has paused because it's waiting till more data is downloaded
  - error: triggers on error
- - video.ended: triggers when video finishes playing
+ - video.ended: triggers when the video finishes playing
+ - disposed: triggers right after ``dispose()`` method on the object is called

 It might become useful to listen also for native events of video element which can be registered through the ``onVideoEvent(event,func)`` callback which is in fact a mere wrapper around the native ``addEventListener`` method.